 In the event that the device is physically connected, but the Sapera GigE Server icon is indicating that the connected device is not recognized, click Scan Network to restart the discovery process.
 Note that the GigE server periodically scans the network automatically to refresh its state.
-See "Troubleshooting" on page 128 for network problems.
+See Troubleshooting for network problems.